 “Accelerating merchant demand, strong foundations and a great shopper experience have set Splitit on a rapid growth trajectory, with record merchant sales volume and revenue during the quarter,” chief executive Brian Paterson said.

-Unlike its BNPL peers, Zebit is targeting a different market — one that although slightly risky, may pay off in spades.
+Zebit (ASX:ZBT), a US-based company that has listed on the Australian bourse, is targeting a different market — one that although slightly risky, may pay off in spades.

-The company is aiming to tap into a pool of over 100 million people — the US population that have lower credit scores are unlikely to pass a credit check.
+The company is aiming to tap into a pool of over 100 million people in the US that have lower credit scores and are unlikely to pass a credit check.

-There are also non-ASX listed BNPL companies operating in Australia including LatitudePay, which launched in 2019, and Humm.
+There are also non-ASX listed BNPL companies operating in Australia including LatitudePay, which launched in 2019.

-Other ASX companies have delayed payment systems as a non-core feature of their business.
+Other ASX companies have delayed payment systems as a feature of their business.

-They include digital banking company Novatti (ASX:NOV), mobile banking and digital payments company iSentric (ASX:ICU) — which operates in Malaysia, and business lender FlexiGroup (ASX:FXL), which has 2.2 million customers.
+They include digital banking company Novatti (ASX:NOV), mobile banking and digital payments company IOUpay (ASX:IOU) — which operates in Southeast Asian countries, and business lender FlexiGroup (ASX:FXL), which has 2.2 million customers.